Skip to main content

 Severity: Info.
 Default channels: In app only.

-A campaign has spent below 50% of its daily cap for five consecutive days.
+A campaign spends below 50% of its daily cap for five consecutive days.
 The cap is too high, targeting is too narrow, or bids are too low.
 Either lower the cap, broaden targeting, or raise bids.

 Default formula.
 Daily spend at most 50% of the daily budget, for at least 5 consecutive days.